Towards optimal doubly robust estimation of heterogeneous causal effects

 In contrast, suppose for simplicity that the propensity scores $\pi$ were known.
-Then a regression of the inverse-probability-weighted (IPW) pseudo-outcome $\xi \equiv \frac{(A-\pi)Y}{\pi(1-\pi)}$ would, up to constants, behave just as an oracle estimator that had access to the actual counterfactual difference $Y^1-Y^0$, since $\E(\xi \mid X=x)=\tau(x)$ exactly.
+Then a regression of the inverse-probability-weighted (IPW) pseudo-outcome $\frac{(A-\pi)Y}{\pi(1-\pi)}$ would, up to constants, behave just as an oracle estimator that had access to the actual counterfactual difference $Y^1-Y^0$, since the conditional mean of this pseudo-outcome is exactly $\tau(x)$.
 Figure \ref{fig:simex2} shows results from this procedure, as well as two other more efficient and doubly robust versions described in subsequent sections, again all using default tuning parameter choices from \verb|smoothing.spline|.
 For these simulated data, the doubly robust estimators are much more efficient than the IPW estimator, and do a much better job of adapting to the correct underlying simplicity of the true $\tau$. \\

 The results shown in Figure \ref{fig:simex2} are typical for this data-generating process: across 500 simulations, the IPW and doubly robust estimators gave smaller integrated squared bias across $X$ by a factor of 10--100, respectively, and the doubly robust estimators improved on the integrated variance of the IPW estimator by nearly a factor of 20. \\